freddy120/meta-yocto-bone/README.md

 Support layer for using Yocto and BeagleBone Black

 As of Yocto 1.6, BeagleBone is officially 'supported'.
-However, out-of-the-box, some of the functionality is missing.
+However, out-of-the-box functionality is missing features, found in official Angstrom and Debian images.

-This layer attempts to provide some of the missing functionality by porting recipes from meta-beagleboard layer, RobertNelson's kernel-devel repo & others.
+This layer attempts to provide minimal feature-set to begin developing with BeagleBone and Yocto

 Provides
 ===============